-Nagashima Ohno & Tsunematsu is the first integrated full-service law firm in Japan and one of the foremost providers of international and commercial legal services based in Tokyo.
-The firm's overseas network includes offices in New York, Singapore, Bangkok, Ho Chi Minh City, Hanoi and Shanghai, and collaborative relationships with prominent local law firms throughout Asia and other regions.
+Nagashima Ohno & Tsunematsu, based in Tokyo, Japan, is widely recognised as a leading law firm and one of the foremost providers of international and commercial legal services.
 In representing our leading domestic and international clients, we have successfully structured and negotiated many of the largest and most significant corporate, finance and real estate transactions related to Japan.
-In addition to our capabilities spanning key commercial areas, the firm is known for path-breaking domestic and crossborder risk management/corporate governance cases and large-scale corporate reorganisations.
-The over 500 lawyers of the firm work together in customised teams to provide clients with the expertise and experience specifically required for each client matter.
+The firm has extensive corporate and litigation capabilities spanning key commercial areas such as antitrust, intellectual property, labour and taxation.
+We are known for path-breaking domestic and cross-border risk management/corporate governance cases, such as fraud investigations and white-collar criminal defence, and for handling insolvency and restructuring proceedings including large-scale corporate reorganisations.
+In order to deliver optimal service and value to our clients, the approximately 600 lawyers of the firm, including about 50 experienced lawyers from various jurisdictions outside Japan, work together in customised teams to provide the expertise and experience specifically required for each client matter.